My Child Just Came Out as Transgender or Non-Binary – What Do I do Now?

-I’ve Made a First Appointment with a Therapist for My Transgender, Non-Binary or Gender-Questioning Child — What Should I Expect?
+I’ve Made a First Appointment with a Therapist for my Child – What Should I Expect?

-1. Before you go, be sure that the therapist is experienced/trained in working with transgender/non-binary youth.
+Be sure the therapist is experienced / trained in working with transgender / non-binary youth.

 For help in doing this, see the other TFSS info sheet: “I Need to Find a Good Therapist for my Newly-Out or Questioning Transgender or Non-Binary Child—What Do I Look For?”

 No test exists that will confirm or deny your child’s gender identity.
 A good gender therapist will create a safe space, meet your child where they are, and listen, affirm, and guide them toward what makes them feel most aligned and peaceful within themself.
-With young children, the therapist will likely talk more generally in terms of gender diversity and work closely with parents.
+The therapist will likely talk more generally about gender diversity with young children and work closely with parents.

 A gender therapist’s job is to provide mental and emotional support for trans/non-binary youth and their families.
-While they may discuss medical transition steps with tweens or teens who desire it (not younger children, who only socially transition), they are not involved in the medical transition process directly and will not do anything medical with your child.
+While they may discuss medical transition steps with tweens or teens who desire it (not younger children, who only socially transition), they are not directly involved in the medical transition process.
+They will not do anything medical with your child.

-4. Be prepared for the therapist to talk with you and your child for a part of the appointment, then to talk alone with your child.
+The therapist will talk with you and your child, then talk alone with your child.

 Even with incredibly supportive parents, some trans/non-binary youth may feel more comfortable sharing certain thoughts, experiences, or questions with a therapist before they can share them with you.
 It can help you both to honor this.

-5. Understand that it may take more than one session for your child and/or you to feel clarity and relief.
+It make take more than one sessions for you child and/or you to feel clarity and relief.

-6. Know that you may need to work with your insurance provider to get coverage for an out-of-network therapist—and TransFamily Support Services can help you with this.
+You may need to work with your insurance provider to get coverage for a therapist.

-My Transgender or Non-Binary Tween/Teen Wants to Meet with a Doctor to Discuss Medical Transitions Options — What Should I Expect?
+My Tween/Teen Wants to Meet with a Doctor to Discuss Medical Transition Options – What Should I Expect?

-1. Before you make an appointment, be sure that the doctor is experienced/trained in working with transgender/non-binary youth.
+Be sure the doctor is experienced/trained in working with transgender/non-binary youth.

 No test exists that will confirm or deny your child’s gender identity.
-A good gender doctor will create a safe space, meet your child where they are, and listen, affirm, and guide them toward the informing of the medical transition steps that make the most sense for them.
-The team, made of youth, parents, doctor and therapist, will work together for the right next steps.
+A good gender doctor will create a safe space, meet your child where they are, and listen, affirm, and guide them toward additional medical transition steps that make the most sense for them.
+The team comprised of youth, parents, doctors, and therapists will work together for the next steps.

-3. Be prepared for the doctor to talk with both you and your child for part of the appointment, then to have some time alone with your child.
+The doctor will talk with you and your child, then talk alone with your child.

 Good gender doctors highly respect trans/non-binary youth, including giving them more privacy for parts of the exam and conversation.
 They also know your child may have questions they don’t want to ask in your presence, so it’s important that they can do that with the doctor.

-4. Expect the doctor to go over various treatment options, reversibility, and side effects with you and your child.
+The doctor should go over various treatment options, reversibility, and side effects.

 It can be a lot of information, so you may want to take notes.
 And ask any questions you have—including which options the doctor has seen work most effectively, and which side effects they’ve seen most often, with other trans youth in their practice.

-5. Understand that if there are two parents or legal guardians, both will be required to sign permission forms for medical transition steps.
+Parent(s) or legal guardian(s) will be required to sign permission forms for medical transition.

 If one person has full legal custody, they will need to show court documentation of this if they want to be the sole signer.

-6. Know that you may need to work with your insurance provider to get coverage for an out-of-network doctor—and TransFamily Support Services can help you with this.
+You may need to work with your insurance provider to get coverage for a doctor.

 We all prefer in-network providers financially, and TFSS can support you in trying to find one.
-But sometimes qualified doctors for trans youth are not in network.
-TFSS can assist you in filing claims and appeals to get the most possible coverage for the best-fit, qualified doctor for your child.
+But sometimes qualified doctors for trans youth are not in-network.
+TFSS can assist you in filing claims and appeals to get the highest possible coverage for the best-fit, qualified doctor for your child.